The way we spend our money says a lot about what we value in life.

 It's not some far off concept that you hope will happen someday.
 I mean, are you enjoying your present moment?
 No?
 Then stop fucking trying to manage it and shuffling those deck chairs.
 I mean this calls for a total life overhaul.
 It's like all about deciding whether or not you want to do things you hate at 11:00 AM or at 1:00 PM.
 No, that's not what we're after.
 That's not going to fix your life, trying to put it in different time things.
 "Yeah, I know what you're saying, but I have to do things."

 No, you don't.
 You have two options for every single thing on your to-do list, and here's what they are.
 You either want to do them or you choose to do them.
 You don't have to do shit.
 You can say, "Well, if I decide to not go to work tomorrow, Sari, because you tell me I don't have to do anything.
 Well, then I get fired."
 Yep.
 And that'd be a choice.
 You're choosing to go to work so you don't get fired.
 Fucking fix your language because it's going to shape your experience.
 When you keep saying, "I have to do this, I have to do that..."
 You get stuck.
 This is why, by the way, joy is the way to fix things.
-I grab this quote now, I don't even remember where it's from, but it says, "Your sensory nervous system is always monitoring for actions you can take that will deliver a hit of dopamine, the brain's reward chemical."
+I grabbed this quote now, I don't even remember where it's from, but it says, "Your sensory nervous system is always monitoring for actions you can take that will deliver a hit of dopamine, the brain's reward chemical.
+We are wired to seek out pleasure."

 So the answer is not to go, "Okay, I could force myself to do all these un-pleasurable things."
 It's to work with your brain and find things in your life that actually bring you joy and pleasure, and that includes work.
 Now, there are things that we're going to talk about where you want to rewire your brain around fear and risk.
 That's going to be one of our next podcasts coming up, but why not work with the brain in this way?
 Because it's easier.
 You can choose.
 You can choose to just do things you want to do and the things that you feel that aren't super in the "want to" bucket, you can change your language and you can say, "I choose to do this because of that."
 Right?